Batman (1989 film): Design

-Burton had been impressed with the design of Neil Jordan's The Company of Wolves (1984), but was unable to hire its production designer Anton Furst for Beetlejuice as Furst had instead committed to Jordan's London-filmed ghost comedy High Spirits (1988), a choice he later regretted.
+Burton had been impressed with the design of Neil Jordan's The Company of Wolves (1984), but was unable to hire its production designer Anton Furst for Beetlejuice as he had instead committed to Jordan's London-filmed ghost comedy High Spirits (1988), a choice he later regretted.
 A year later Burton successfully hired Furst for Batman, and they enjoyed working with each other.
 "I don't think I've ever felt so naturally in tune with a director," Furst said.
 "Conceptually, spiritually, visually, or artistically.
 There was never any problem because we never fought over anything.
 Texture, attitude and feelings are what Burton is a master at."

 Furst and the art department deliberately mixed clashing architectural styles to "make Gotham City the ugliest and bleakest metropolis imaginable".
 Furst continued, "[W]e imagined what New York City might have become without a planning commission.
 A city run by crime, with a riot of architectural styles.
 An essay in ugliness.
 As if hell erupted through the pavement and kept on going".
 The 1985 film Brazil by Terry Gilliam was also a notable influence upon the film's production design, as both Burton and Furst studied it as a reference.
 Black and white charcoal drawings of key locations and sets were created by Furst's longtime draftsman, Nigel Phelps.
 Derek Meddings served as the visual effects supervisor, overseeing the miniatures and animation.
 Conceptual illustrator Julian Caldow designed the Batmobile, Batwing and assorted bat-gadgets that were later constructed by prop builder John Evans.
-Keith Short sculpted the final body of the 1989 Batmobile, adding two Browning machine guns.
+Keith Short sculpted the final body of the Batmobile, adding two Browning machine guns.
 On designing the Batmobile, Furst explained, "We looked at jet aircraft components, we looked at war machines, we looked at all sorts of things.
 In the end, we went into pure expressionism, taking the Salt Flat Racers of the 30s and the Sting Ray macho machines of the 50s".
 The car was built upon a Chevrolet Impala when previous development with a Jaguar and Ford Mustang failed.
 The car itself was later purchased by standup comedian/ventriloquist Jeff Dunham, who had it outfitted with a Corvette engine to make it street legal.